Aptimyze/performance-regression-testing/README.md

 Right click on the Local CMR and click on `Configure Repository`.
 Switch to the Database section and enable the write data to influxDB.

 ##### Import PetClinic profile
 Switch to the Configuration Interface Perspective.
 Now right click on the Local CMR and click on Import Configuration.
-Select and import the `petClinic_Profile.xml` located in the directory `Windows\inspectit\`.
+Select and import the `petClinic_Profile.xml` located in the directory `Inspectit`.

 ##### Import Business Context
-Replace the `businessContext.xml` in the `CMR\ci` directory with the one from `Windows\inspectit`.
+Replace the `businessContext.xml` in the `CMR\ci` directory with the one from `InspectIT`.

 After that restart `InspectIT CMR`.